-- Choose a concentration,
+- Choosing a concentration,

-- Explore career pathways,
+- Exploring career pathways,

 By pairing second-year students with junior and senior mentors for one-on-one and group-advising support, second-year students find themselves feeling better prepared to navigate concentration choices, career and research opportunities, "sophomore slump," and more.

 Interested in being a Mentor or Mentee?

 Click on the application links below!
 The deadline for mentor applications is mid-September, and the deadline for mentee applications is early September.
 Exact deadlines will be announced at the beginning of the '19-'20 Academic year.